saolsen/gameplay/README.md

 ### Play against a local agent (best for developing an agent)

-`target/release/gameplay connect4 play --player2-url http://localhost:8000`
+`target/release/gameplay connect4 play --player1-url http://localhost:8000`

 You can also have your local agent play itself.

-`target/release/gameplay connect4 play --player1-url http://localhost:8000 --player2-url http://localhost:8000`
+`target/release/gameplay connect4 play --player0-url http://localhost:8000 --player1-url http://localhost:8000`

 ### Play against other agents

-Agents can be written in any language so they all have their own dependencies.
+Agents can be written in any language, so they all have their own dependencies.
 To avoid everyone having to install every agent's dependencies each agent has a dockerfile that runs it.
 (See [how agents work](#how-agents-work))